Anorexia and bulimia are the most common eating disorders, afflicting millions of people across the world.

 Anorexia nervosa and bulimia nervosa are the two most common clinically recognized eating disorders.
 According to experts, as many as 70 million people suffer from an eating disorder, and 30 million of these people are in the US alone.

-To put the numbers into perspective, one out of ten Americans is suffering from some form of eating disorder.
+To put the numbers into perspective, one out of ten Americans is suffering from some form of an eating disorder.
 Globally, this figure is one out of a hundred people.

 The figures may be even higher since many sufferers are reluctant to come forward for proper diagnosis.
 Denial, guilt, embarrassment, and confusion may lead people suffering from eating disorders to remain hidden.
 This is dangerous as eating disorders can lead to serious health problems, and even death, if left untreated.

-What Causes Anorexia and Bulimia
+What Causes Anorexia and Bulimia?

 The exact causes behind eating disorders are still unclear.
 However, both anorexia and bulimia have certain common risk factors.

-Family background plays an important role in eating disorders.
+Background from family members plays an important role in eating disorders.
 Many people suffering from anorexia or bulimia had parents who were also sufferers.
 Another common risk factor is a parent who is obsessed with beauty, “ideal” weight, and a perfect image.
 These obsessions can stress children enough to develop anorexia or bulimia.

 Another risk factor is the cultural background of a person.
 People in countries like the US are more likely to suffer from eating disorders.
 That is because the media advertise weight loss and celebrities promote an image of “perfection”.
 In fact, three out of seven people suffering from eating disorders in the world reside in the US!